 Throughout the country, there is a tremendous unmet need for high-quality early learning.
 Fewer than three in ten 4-year-olds are enrolled in high-quality preschool programs, and yet, the importance of early learning is clear.
 Studies prove that children who have rich early learning experiences are better prepared to thrive in kindergarten and beyond.

-U.S. Secretary of Education Arne Duncan today announced five appointments to the National Advisory Committee on Institutional Quality and Integrity (NACIQI).
+U.S. Secretary of Education Arne Duncan today announced the sixth and final appointment to the National Advisory Committee on Institutional Quality and Integrity (NACIQI).
 The committee's new member, appointed to a six-year term, is:

 President Obama’s 2015 budget request reflects his belief not only that education is a top priority, but that America’s public schools offer the clearest path to the middle class.
 Investing in education now will make us more competitive in the global economy tomorrow, and will help ensure equity of opportunity for every child.

 The Obama administration continued to prioritize education in the 2015 budget released today by proposing key investments in education that would create opportunity for every child.

 The U.S. Department of Education announced today that its Office for Civil Rights (OCR) has reached an agreement with the Christian County Public Schools in Kentucky to improve the district’s disciplinary system so that all students will receive equitable treatment.

 The U.S. Department of Education today announced that its Office for Civil Rights has reached an agreement with the Indianapolis Public Schools in Indiana to ensure that the district provides equal athletic opportunities for girls.

 Today, more than ever, schools and districts are managing a lot of digital data.
 Some of that has to do with teaching and learning, but there’s plenty more: from bus routes, to food service records, to enrollment and attendance information.
 Districts and schools are working to be more efficient and smarter about storing and using data.